rfratto/gohcl/README.md

 * It is valid for capsule values to be nil.
 * `hcl` struct tags are used globally instead of a combination of `hcl` and `cty` tags.
+* Encoding a value into a HCL body will no longer clear the existing contents of the body.